-The financial report of Metals Australia Ltd (the Company) for the year ended 30 June 2011 was authorised for issue in accordance with a resolution of the Directors on 23 September 2011.
+The financial report of Metals Australia Ltd and its subsidiaries Karrilea Holdings Pty Ltd and Metals Namibia (Pty) Ltd (the Group) for the year ended 30 June 2012 was authorised for issue in accordance with a resolution of the Directors on 26 September 2012.

-Metals Australia Ltd is a company incorporated in Australia, limited by shares which are publicly traded on the Australian Securities Exchange.
+Metals Australia Ltd is a company incorporated and domiciled in Australia, limited by shares which are publicly traded on the Australian Securities Exchange.